plusflora/kotc/README.md

 - About Page
 - Media
 - Past Results
-- Sponsors/Thanks & Shout outs
+- Sponsors/Thank yous & Shout outs
 - The Team/Who's putting it on/Who's working on the event

 ### Ideas/Spitballing